/

 Upload Speed Differences

-Upload Speed: Variable by network route
+Upload Speed: Variable by package and network route

 Performance & Speed